 Our belief about taxpayers

-Most taxpayers want to meet their tax obligations and do so willingly.
-We make this as easy as possible by providing the necessary platforms and services.
+Taxpayers meet their tax obligations willingly and know how to comply.
+We make this as easy as possible by simplifying filing requirements and payment arrangements, and providing reliable digital solutions.

 Integrated Compliance and Service Framework

-It guides our work through 4 strategic elements – Right Design from the Start, Right Service to Meet Taxpayers’ Needs, Right Actions at the Right Time and Right Taxpaying Values – collectively known as The “Four Rights”:
+It guides our work through four strategic elements – Right Design from the Start, Right Service with Human-Centred Experiences, Right Actions, Credibly Signalled and Right Taxpaying Values - Shared Across the Community – collectively known as The “Four Rights”:

 IRAS' focus on taxpayer compliance

 IRAS adopts a risk-based approach to compliance.
 We identify and prioritise key compliance risks and develop targeted programmes to address them.
+Taxpayers are encouraged to come forward to disclose their errors voluntarily before IRAS discovers them to avoid stiff penalties.

 General Compliance Focus Areas